Alexei Navalny: Political positions

-Domestic

 Corruption

 In February 2011, in an interview with the radio station finam.fm, Navalny called the main Russian party, United Russia, a "party of crooks and thieves".
 In May 2011, the Russian government began a criminal investigation into Navalny, widely described in media as "revenge", and by Navalny himself as "a fabrication by the security services".
 Meanwhile, "party of crooks and thieves" became a popular slogan among the opposition.

-Nationalism
+Non-Russian ethnic groups

-His views about Russian nationalism have evolved.
+His views about Russian nationalism evolved over time.
 In 2011, Navalny stated that he considered himself a "nationalist democrat".
 He previously participated in the "Russian march" from 2006, a parade uniting Russian nationalist groups of all stripes, and was one of the co-organisers of the 2011 march.
-Navalny has also called for ending federal subsidies to the "corrupt" and "ineffective" governments of Chechnya and other republics part of the North Caucasus.
+Navalny also called for ending federal subsidies to the "corrupt" and "ineffective" governments of Chechnya and other republics part of the North Caucasus.

-Immigration

-In 2007, he released several anti-immigration videos, in one of which he advocated the deportation of migrants.
+In 2007, Navalny co-founded the National Russian Liberation Movement, known as NAROD (The People), which sets immigration policy as a priority.
+The movement allied itself with two nationalist groups, the Movement Against Illegal Immigration and Great Russia.
+In the same year, he released several anti-immigration videos, including one where he advocated the deportation of migrants.
+In one of the videos, in which he advocates for gun rights, he compares people from North Caucasus, home to many Muslims, to cockroaches and mimics shooting one who attempts to "attack" him.
 According to Leonid Volkov, Navalny later regretted making the 2007 video.

 In 2013, after ethnic riots in a Moscow district took place, which were sparked by a murder committed by a migrant, Navalny sympathised with the anti-immigration movement and commented that ethnic tensions and crimes are inevitable because of failing immigration policies by the state.
-However, he later said that "The basis of my approach is that you have to communicate with nationalists and educate them… I think it's very important to explain to them that the problem of illegal immigration is not solved by beating up migrants but by other, democratic means".
+However, he later said that "The basis of my approach is that you have to communicate with nationalists and educate them...
+I think it's very important to explain to them that the problem of illegal immigration is not solved by beating up migrants but by other, democratic means".

+Since 2016, Navalny deemphasized his past statements on immigration.